 Cacio all'argentiera is a dish invented by an silversmith from Palermo.
 It is said that he lived right in via dell'Argenteria, a side street in the Vucciria market district, where silversmiths once worked.

 The ingredients of this recipe are very simple.

 - Garlic to taste

 - ground black pepper

-Cut the semi-seasoned caciocavallo from Ragusa into slices of a certain thickness, at least 1 centimetre .
-After that, place it in a bowl.
+Cut the semi-mature Ragusano caciocavallo into slices of a certain thickness, at least 1 centimeter .
+Then, place it in a bowl.

-Pour a drizzle of olive oil and a clove of garlic cut into slices into a pan .
-Add the anchovy fillets and let them melt over low heat .
+In a pan, pour a drizzle of olive oil and a clove of garlic cut into slices .
+Add the anchovy fillets and let them melt over a low heat .
 Then add the caciocavallo and let it soften, first on one side and then on the other.

 Once softened on both sides, raise the heat, sprinkle 2-3 tablespoons of white vinegar and let the vinegar evaporate.
-Finally, serve on a serving plate by adding freshly ground black pepper and oregano .
+Finally, serve on a serving dish, adding freshly ground black pepper and oregano.

 Your fragrant and appetizing cacio all'argentiera is served!